 Planning a wedding amidst COVID-19 is stressful and overwhelming, to say the least.
-It is unprecedented in that couples nor planners (or the rest of the wedding industry!) are experienced in global pandemics.
-We understand this is an incredibly difficult and confusing time, so we’ve compiled a list of our top tips for couples postponing due to the virus.
+It is unprecedented in that couples nor planners (or the rest of the wedding industry!) are not experienced in global pandemics.
+We understand this has been an incredibly difficult and confusing time, so we’ve compiled a list of our top tips for couples postponing due to the virus.
 We hope this serves as a resource for everyone planning during these uncertain circumstances.
 Our hearts go out to all of you!

 1- Stay calm.

 It’s certainly acceptable to feel all the things.
 You’re devastated, angry, scared, and possibly grieving your original wedding date.
 It’s okay to not be okay and it’s also acceptable to feel something different from moment to moment…there is a roller coaster of emotions to experience right now!
 Go ahead and have a good cry.
 Grab your ice cream of choice and a glass of wine, do whatever you need for self-care.